Nihal-Pandey-2302/aegis-frontend/README.md

 - 💡 **Smart UX:** React dashboard with clear visuals and feedback
 - 🔁 **Remix-Compatible Deployment:** Easy for Web3 beginners—no Hardhat needed

+## 📱 Responsive Design

+The Aegis Protocol frontend is fully responsive and optimized for both desktop and mobile devices.
+The layout adjusts dynamically for smaller screens to ensure smooth user experience on phones and tablets.

+Key enhancements include:

+- Collapsible sidebar on mobile view
+- Stacked layout for content and headers
+- Responsive grid for NFTs and policy cards

 ---

 ## ⚙️ Tech Stack